TofuAo/Masjid_App/INDUSTRIAL_TRAINING_REPORT.md

 ---

+## 1.4 Project Report

+The main project that I am working on during my internship in MASJID NEGERI SULTAN AHMAD 1 is **MyMasjidApp (Masjid Management System)**, a comprehensive full-stack web application that mainly focus on digitize and automate the process of masjid and madrasah management within an institution.

+### Project Objective

+The main objective of MyMasjidApp is to provide a high performance and transparent management system in order to helps the targeted institutions to improve their efficiency in operations management.
+Other than efficiency and transparency, MyMasjidApp also come with low cost compared to setting up own management system, since MyMasjidApp utilize modern web technologies and can be deployed on various platforms including cloud services, the cost is really flexible and adapt to the institution's needs.

+### Project Scope

+The project scope includes the development of a comprehensive management system with the following modules:
+- Student Management Module
+- Teacher Management Module
+- Class Management Module
+- Attendance Management Module
+- Fee Management Module
+- Payment Processing Module
+- Exam Management Module
+- Results Management Module
+- IB (Imam Bilal) Role Module
+- Staff Check-in Module
+- Announcement Module
+- Reporting Module
+- Authentication & Authorization Module

+### Project Plan

+The project was planned and executed in 9 main phases over a period of 6 months:

+**Phase 1: Planning and Design (Weeks 1-2: September 17 - October 1, 2025)**
+- Project kick-off meeting with supervisor
+- Requirement gathering from stakeholders
+- System architecture design
+- Database schema design
+- Technology stack selection
+- Project planning and timeline creation

+**Phase 2: Core Module Development (Weeks 3-4: October 2 - October 15, 2025)**
+- Student management module development
+- Student registration and profile management
+- Student search and filtering functionality
+- Batch import via CSV
+- IC number validation

+**Phase 3: Management Modules (Weeks 5-6: October 16 - October 29, 2025)**
+- Teacher management module development
+- Class management module development
+- Teacher-class assignment system
+- Class schedule management
+- Class capacity management

+**Phase 4: Security and Authentication (Week 7: October 30 - November 5, 2025)**
+- Authentication and authorization system implementation
+- JWT token implementation
+- Role-based access control (RBAC)
+- Password reset functionality
+- Session management

+**Phase 5: Operational Modules (Week 8: November 6 - November 12, 2025)**
+- Attendance management module development
+- Fee management module development
+- Google Forms integration for attendance
+- Fee tracking and reporting

+**Phase 6: Payment Integration (Week 9: November 13 - November 19, 2025)**
+- Payment system integration
+- iPay88 gateway integration
+- eGHL gateway integration
+- PayNet Direct integration
+- Webhook handling implementation

+**Phase 7: Academic Modules (Week 10: November 20 - November 26, 2025)**
+- Exam management module development
+- Results management module development
+- Grade calculation functionality
+- Results reporting

+**Phase 8: Testing and Deployment Preparation (Week 11: November 27 - December 1, 2025)**
+- Comprehensive testing of all modules
+- Bug fixing and optimization
+- Docker containerization
+- Deployment preparation and configuration
+- Documentation creation

+**Phase 8b: Production Deployment (Mid to End December 2025)**
+- Final system testing and validation
+- Production server setup and configuration
+- Production deployment
+- Post-deployment monitoring and verification

+**Phase 9: Enhancement and Maintenance (December 2025 - March 2026)**
+- Additional feature development
+- Performance optimization
+- User feedback implementation
+- System maintenance and updates
+- Final documentation and handover

+---

 # 2 PROJECT REPORT

 ## 2.1 Project Overview

 The main project that I am working on during my internship in MASJID NEGERI SULTAN AHMAD 1 is **MyMasjidApp (Masjid Management System)**, a comprehensive full-stack web application that mainly focus on digitize and automate the process of masjid and madrasah management within an institution.
 It has functions like student management, teacher management, class management, attendance tracking, fee management, payment processing, exam management, results management, and administrative tasks.

 The overall background of this project is because most masjid and madrasah institutions in Malaysia still rely on manual record-keeping systems which are time-consuming, error-prone, and inefficient.
 The cost to build up own extended management application is too high for most institutions.
 Hence, MyMasjidApp is developed to help those institutions in managing their operations in a more convenient and low-cost way.

-The main objective of MyMasjidApp is to provide a high performance and transparent management system in order to helps the targeted institutions to improve their efficiency in operations management.
-Other than efficiency and transparency, MyMasjidApp also come with low cost compared to setting up own management system, since MyMasjidApp utilize modern web technologies and can be deployed on various platforms including cloud services, the cost is really flexible and adapt to the institution's needs.

 ---